Title III Part A Programs: Strengthening Institutions

 Performances indicators have been assigned to all four activities.
 For example, it’s projected that by the end of the grant period the implementation of a strengths-based education program will have improved the fall-to-fall retention of first-year students from 66.5 to 74.5 percent.

 A five-member team will coordinate implementation.
-Members include: Associate Provost for Undergraduate Education Dahlia Lynn, who will serve as SIP project director; Student Success Advisor Deborah Kalikow-Pluck, who will coordinate Activity One; Susan McWilliams, Assistant Provost for Undergraduate Programs and Core Curriculum, who will coordinate Activity Two; Professor Judy Spross, director of Faculty Commons, who will coordinate Activity Three; and Chief Student Affairs Officer Susan Campbell, who will coordinate Activity Four.
+Members include: Associate Professor Dahlia Lynn, Department of Technology, who will serve as SIP project director; Jennifer Hart, Student Advisor, who will coordinate Activity One; Susan McWilliams, Assistant Provost for Undergraduate Programs and Core Curriculum and Director of Community Engagement & Career Development, who will coordinate Activity Two; Professor Catherine Fallona, School of Education and Human Development and Director of Center for Education Policy, Applied Research and Evaluation, who will coordinate Activity Three; and Director of Advising & Academic Resources, Beth Higgins, will coordinate Activity Four.

 “We have many areas of excellence in this university that employ many of the practices identified in this grant and many faculty who do an extraordinary job of focusing on students’ needs, ” said Lynn.
 “We need to build on their efforts and be more intentional about how we integrate those practices into the life of the university.
 This grant will help us work to ensure that every student who comes here has the opportunity to identify their strengths, nurture those strengths in and out of the classroom and apply them to their life’s work.
 We have an opportunity over the next five years to build and solidify our reputation around the nature and quality of the student experience.”